Table of contents

 Tip: Do not make group-specific overlay directories for each and every group.
 Instead, think about what subclusters you have, and arrange your repository accordingly.
 See also chapter 5 on Best Practices.

 In synctool version 5, you would configure ‘overlaydir’ and synctool would still consider all overlay directories no matter what name the subdirectory had.
-In synctool 6, the group is strictly enforced and the subtree is synced to only those nodes that are in the group.
+In synctool 6 and up, the group is strictly enforced and the subtree is synced to only those nodes that are in the group.
 Slave nodes are special; they get a full copy of the repository.

 To populate the repository, you can scp files from nodes, or you can use synctool’s super convenient upload feature: